onsi/gomega/index.md

 succeeds if `ACTUAL` contains an element that equals `ELEMENT`.  `ACTUAL` must be an `array`, `slice`, or `map` -- anything else is an error.
 For `map`s `ContainElement` searches through the map's values (not keys!).

 By default `ContainElement()` uses the `Equal()` matcher under the hood to assert equality between `ACTUAL`'s elements and `ELEMENT`.
-You can change this, however, by passing `ContainElement` an `OmegaMatcher`.
+You can change this, however, by passing `ContainElement` an `GomegaMatcher`.
 For example, to check that a slice of strings has an element that matches a substring:

     Ω([]string{"Foo", "FooBar"}).Should(ContainElement(ContainSubstring("Bar")))